lowRISC/opentitan/doc/getting_started/build_sw.md

 ### Bazel-built Software Artifacts

-As decribed in the [OpenTitan Software]({{< relref "sw/" >}}) documentation, there are three categories of OpenTitan software, all of which are built with Bazel.
+As described in the [OpenTitan Software]({{< relref "sw/" >}}) documentation, there are three categories of OpenTitan software, all of which are built with Bazel.
 These include:
 1. _device_ software,
 1. _OTBN_ software,
 1. _host_ software,